james243henry/Bible-Chat-App/README.md

 ## Description

-Bible Chat App is an AI-powered chatbot designed to help users explore, understand, and interact with the Bible in a conversational format.
+<a href="https://www.reddit.com/r/BibleChatAiApp/">Bible Chat App</a> is an AI-powered chatbot designed to help users explore, understand, and interact with the Bible in a conversational format.
 Whether you are seeking inspiration, studying scripture, or just curious, the app provides scripture-based responses in real-time using natural language processing.
 This tool is ideal for daily devotionals, group discussions, and educational use.
 The interface is intuitive, responsive, and user-friendly — designed to engage users from all backgrounds.

 Built with React, the app is optimized for performance and scalability.
 Features like AI-based search, verse explanation, and chat history help personalize the Bible reading experience.
 Bible Chat App bridges the gap between traditional scripture reading and modern conversational AI.